tuhinpal/hls-downloader/README.md

 ## Contributing

 Contributions are always welcome!
 Please create an issue first if you are changing the core principles of the project.
+Thank to these people and services for testing and making the product better @browserstack, @killerlearner.

 ## License and Legal